iTwin/viewer-components-react/packages/measure-tools/README.md

-# Getting Started
+# @bentley/measure-tools-react

-If you are a new developer to the measure-tools library, this quickstart guide will get your application up and running with our measurement tools.
-This library is a Frontend-only package and is intended to work with any sort of application iModel.js supports (SPA web app or desktop electron app), so the integration should be relatively painless as you won't have to worry about custom backends.
+Copyright © Bentley Systems, Incorporated.
+All rights reserved.

+The measure-tools-react package provides measurement tools and React components to access within an iTwin Viewer.

 Every iModel.js application has initialization code where they must call ```IModelApp.startup()```.
-The library has a similar initialization entrypoint that must be called to configure localization and register tools.
+This library has a similar initialization entrypoint that must be called to configure localization and register tools.
 Call the  ```MeasureTools.startup() ``` **AFTER** the IModelApp one.

 ```typescript